AmitVardhan/GrokkingCodingInterview/Two Pointers/Two Pointers.md

 console.log(find_subarrays([8, 2, 6, 5], 50));
 ```

-Time complexity
+Time complexity: O(N^3)
 The main for-loop managing the sliding window takes O(N) but creating subarrays can take up to O(N2) in the worst case.
-Therefore overall, our algorithm will take O(N3)O(N^3)O(N3).
+Therefore overall, our algorithm will take O(N^3).

-Space complexity
+Space complexity: O(N)
 Ignoring the space required for the output list, the algorithm runs in O(N) space which is used for the temp list.

 Can you try estimating how much space will be required for the output list?

 Hint: